mongodb/specifications/source/unified-test-format/unified-test-format.rst

   `Entity Map`_.
 The test runner MUST raise an error if the name is already in use.

-  This is primarily used for change streams.
+  **TODO**: This is primarily used for change streams.
+Once an operation for iterating a change stream is added, it should link to ``saveResultAsEntity`` as this will be the only way to add a change stream object to the entity map.

 expectedError
 ~~~~~~~~~~~~~

 One or more assertions for an error/exception, which is expected to be raised by
 an executed operation.
 At least one key is required in this document.

-The
-structure of this document is as follows:
+The structure of this document is as follows:

 - ``type``: Optional string or array of strings.
 One or more classifications of
   errors, at least one of which should apply to the expected error.

-Valid types
-  are as follows:
+  Valid types are as follows:

   - ``client``: client-generated error (e.g. parameter validation error before
     a command is sent to the server).